ananasek727/Music_Recommendation_Project/README.md

 ## Requirement

 Python 3.9, Node.js 20.10.0, Spotify Premium account, \
-Requirement for backend are written in file backend/requirement.txt \
+Requirements for the backend are written in the file backend/requirement.txt \
-Requirement for frontend are written in file frontend/package.json
+Requirements for the frontend are written in the file frontend/package.json

 ## Installation
+#### Train the model:
+This part is optional since models are already trained.
+To train the model one needs to open the file "ResNet50_based-model_training_validation" or "CNN_model_training_validation", change the path to the dataset, and run the whole Jupiter notebook.

 #### Install the dependencies:
 ```sh